decentraland/auth-server/README.md

 On the auth dapp, the user can execute said request by using the connected wallet, and communicate the result back to the auth server, which in turn will communicate it back to the desktop client.

-For example, if the desktop client need to send a transaction, it would create a transaction for the eth_sendTransaction method, and await for the result, which would be a transaction hash, to be returned after the flow is complete.
+For example, if the desktop client needs to send a transaction, it would create a transaction for the `eth_sendTransaction` method, and await for the result, which would be a transaction hash, to be returned after the flow is complete.

-Some charactistics of requests are:
+Requests have the following characteristics:

 1. Only one request can exist at a time per connected socket.
 A new request will invalidate a previous one if it existed.
 2. Requests have an expiration, and cannot be consumed after it.